Plans

 Barcelona.
 May 25th

-The CCCB's Sala Mirador is open to the public free of charge on certain days, and this Sunday, May 25th, is one of them.
-It's located on the fifth floor of the Raval cultural center, from where you can enjoy magnificent views of Barcelona through its glass facade.
+The Sala Mirador of the CCCB can be visited for free on certain days, and this Sunday, May 25th, is one of them.
+It is located on the fifth floor of the Raval cultural center, from where you can contemplate good views of Barcelona through the glass facade.

 6.